polyaxon/polyaxon/site/docs/setup/deployment-strategies/index.md

   * You may want to scale your operations over several nodes.
   * You may want to scale your operations over several clusters or cloud providers.
   * You may want to establish some processes to separate dev/staging/production environments either on different namespaces or on different clusters.
-  * You may want to isolate projects, datasets access, models and other artifacts either on different namespaces or on different clusters.
+  * You may want to isolate projects, datasets access, models, and other artifacts either on different namespaces or on different clusters.
   * You may want to authorize users and teams with different access rights to different namespaces or to different clusters.

-Polyaxon provides a set of customizable and a flexible deployment strategies, that can fit different use cases and requirements.
+Polyaxon provides a set of customizable and flexible deployment strategies, that can fit different use cases and requirements.

-In this section we will try to go over some strategies of deploying Polyaxon and possibly answer frequently asked questions about how to manage and scale Polyaxon.
+In this section, we will try to go over some strategies of deploying Polyaxon and possibly answer frequently asked questions about how to manage and scale Polyaxon.

 ## Use cases